Just like you, I love Facebook and I am almost always online checking out what’s the latest out there.

 7. Affiliate marketing on Facebook

-Below are some tips on how to do this:
+Below are some tips on how to do proper affiliate marketing:

-- Join genuine affiliate programs e.g. Commission Junction, ShareaSale and or individual affiliate programs such as HostGator and BlueHost.
+- Join genuine affiliate programs e.g. Commission Junction, ShareaSale and or individual affiliate programs such as HostGator and AWeber.

 - Offer useful information related to the above programs e.g. you can talk about how web hosting is a pain.
 When people ask questions, ask them to join HostGator through your affiliate link.